-Specially designed with teamwork in mind, resource planning platforms allow multiple team members to work on one file at the same time without synchronisation or duplication problems.
+Specially designed with teamwork in mind, resource planning platforms allow multiple team members to work on one file at the same time without synchronization or duplication problems.
 One can also add users to the account and easily give permission for users to read, view or edit plans.
-User management is simple with non-amendable history that keeps track of all changes to the plans and notes for feedback and communication purposes.
+User management is simple with a non-amendable history that keeps track of all changes to the plans and notes for feedback and communication purposes.

-Spreadsheets are not designed for team use.
+Resource planning spreadsheets or Excel project management templates are not designed for team use.
 When multiple people work on the same file at the same time, they have no idea about what other people are doing to it.
 This creates extra work for someone to try to sort out conflicting modifications.
 Also, changes in spreadsheets are usually unlogged and overwritten.

 The benefit of a SaaS platform is its accessibility from any browser-supported device.
-Resource planning software such as Ganttic offer Google Calendar synchronisation, giving you and your team access to plans and schedules using any smartphone, tablet or computer that supports Google Calendar.
+Resource planning software such as Ganttic offer Google Calendar synchronization, giving you and your team access to plans and schedules using any smartphone, tablet or computer that supports Google Calendar.
 Ganttic also offers in-app sharing options.

 Your plans and schedules are usually only available using a spreadsheet-supported machine.
-Smartphone screens are too small for not only editing, but viewing purposes.
+Smartphone screens are too small for not only editing but viewing purposes.
 Sharing is only available manually by e-mail, USB transfer, etc. If anyone updates a file, it is time-consuming to send the file to everyone and also difficult to stay on top of things when the number of versions increases.

 Ganttic provides unlimited reports for all accounts.
 Users have the control of customising reports by selecting the data fields and data grouping they need to include in each report.
 Directly print from the planner or export to .csv format.